 - in school, they will often have difficulties with language, learning, reading and spelling

-Central auditory processing disorder (CAPD) is a difficult disorder to detect and diagnosis and there are many other disorders that are often confused with CAPD.
+Auditory processing disorders are a difficult disorder to detect and diagnosis and there are many other disorders that are often confused with APD.
 Specifically, ADD, ADHD, dyslexia and language processing disorders.
 The general consensus among audiologists is that it is not possible to diagnose a child under the age of 7.

 There is no magic cure for APD and all literature reports the need for more studies in this area.
 Some of the strategies for helping children with APD are: